 Stephen has been acting, directing, choreographing, producing, casting and teaching professionally around the country for over a decade.
 He has acted in equity productions in Chicagoland theatres and regional theatres elsewhere, receiving three equity Jeff Award nominations and a Barrymore Award for acting, as well as a non-equity Jeff Award nomination for his directorial work on Urinetown and his choreographic work on Dogfight the Musical (Bohemian Theatre Ensemble).
 In Chicago, Stephen has worked at the Marriott Theatre, Writers Theatre, Drury Lane Theatre, Mercury Theatre, Chicago Shakespeare Theatre, Northlight Theatre, Chicago’s Lyric Opera, Chamber Opera Chicago, Goodman Theatre, and the Ravinia Festival.

 He has taught acting and musical theatre at the Actors Training Center in Wilmette as well as at the Summer Theatre of New Canaan in Connecticut.
 He is the Artistic Director and company member at BoHo Theatre in Chicago, where he recently directed its production of Urinetown, nominated for eight Joseph Jefferson awards for non-equity productions, including Best Director and Best Production.
 He is a founding member and managing director of the Chicago Artists Chorale, and had served as the Casting Director and Associate Producer at Writers Theatre in Glencoe.
-Most recently, Stephen was a full-time lecturer of musical theatre at Northwestern University, and currently serves as Assistant Professor of Musical Theatre for The Chicago College of Performing Arts at Roosevelt University.
+Most recently, Stephen was a full-time lecturer of musical theatre at Northwestern University, and currently serves as Assistant Professor and Head of Musical Theatre for The Chicago College of Performing Arts at Roosevelt University.
 Stephen is a graduate of Carnegie Mellon University’s School of Drama and a proud member of the Actors Equity Association.
 Stephen is also a CTW Alum!